Jenneria pustulata: Importance

-This snail have been demonstrated to have significant effects on coral mortality on some Pacific reefs.
+This snail has been demonstrated to have significant effects on coral mortality on some Pacific reefs.
 High predation by this corallivore gastropod was observed in July 2011 at a reef in the northern Gulf of California.
 Porites panamensis corals were infested by 15 to 40 sea snails per colony.
-This sea snail is nocturnally active and hides during the day (Glynn, 1985), but during the immersions, individuals were always on the top of the coral colonies, moving and feeding at midday, as Paz-García and colleagues were found.
+This sea snail is nocturnally active and hides during the day (Glynn, 1985), but during the immersions, individuals were always on the top of the coral colonies, moving and feeding at midday, as Paz-García and colleagues found.
 These observations indicates a change in the daily pattern of movement and feeding of this snail in the reef.
-Despite high density of J. pustulata on the reef, no soft corals were observed as damaged by the sea snail, but only stony corals were infested.
+Despite high density of J. pustulata on the reef, no soft corals were observed to have been damaged by the sea snail, only stony corals were infested.